-In the deluge of new product announcements from Amazon, 2019's update to the "regular" Echo (3rd Gen) may have slipped under the radar a little bit.
-After all, it doesn't look that different from the previous model.
+If you compare the all-new Echo (3rd Gen) vs. the Echo Plus (2nd Gen), you may be a bit confused at first.
+After all, the all-new Echo doesn't look that different from the Echo Plus.
 It also kind of sits in this weird middle ground of Echo devices, where it has better sound than the smaller Dots but doesn't have a smart display like the larger Show series.
-With Amazon announcing its Certified for Humans program to make smart home setup easier, where does that leave the aging Echo Plus (2nd Gen)?
+With Amazon's Certified for Humans program to make smart home setup easier, where does that leave the aging Echo Plus (2nd Gen) with its built-in Zigbee hub?

-Often when Amazon updates a product line it will quickly remove the older version of the products from its listings so as not to overly confuse purchasers.
-You'll notice, for instance, that many of the Echo (2nd Gen) devices are listed as "Currently Unavailable" on Amazon's website, save for third-party sellers or refurbished items.
-The Echo Plus (2nd Gen) is technically a separate product to the Echo (3rd Gen), so we can see why it is still listed, but the two devices do share an awful lot in common.
+Often when Amazon updates a product line, it will quickly remove the older version of the products from its listings so as not to overly confuse purchasers.
+You'll often see older devices listed as "Currently Unavailable" on Amazon's website, save for third-party sellers, or refurbished items.
+The Echo Plus (2nd Gen) is technically a different product to the Echo (3rd Gen), so we can see why it is still listed, but the two devices do share an awful lot in common.

 |Echo (3rd Gen)||Echo Plus (2nd Gen)|